Jerry Rubin: Social activism

-Rubin began to demonstrate on behalf of various left-wing causes after dropping out of Berkeley.
+Rubin began to demonstrate on behalf of various left-wing causes after dropping out of UC Berkeley.
 Rubin also ran for mayor of Berkeley, on a platform opposing the Vietnam War, and supporting Black power and the legalization of marijuana, receiving over 20 percent of the vote.
 Rubin turned his attention to political protest, his first in Berkeley, protesting against the refusal of a local grocer to hire African Americans.
 Soon Rubin was leading protests of his own.
 Rubin organized the Vietnam Day Committee, that led some of the first big protests against the Vietnam War.
 He took part in planning the world's largest teach-in against the war, organized rallies and demonstrations that attempted to stop a train transporting troops to the Oakland Army Base, as well as trucks carrying napalm.
 The Vietnam Day Committee was a unique early antiwar organization in that it enjoyed large local participation and is believed to be a forerunner to the national movement against the war in Vietnam.

 Rubin was one of the founding members of the Youth International Party (YIP) or Yippies, along with social and political activist Abbie Hoffman and satirist Paul Krassner.
 The Yippies were not a formal organization with a membership list or a direct relationship with constituency but played upon the media's appetite for anything new and different.
 They were influenced by Marshall McLuhan's ideas on the importance of electronic communication and believed that if radical events were made more entertaining the media, especially television would give them greater coverage.